-Before Induction - SIGN IN Before Skin Incision - TIME OUT Before Patient Leaves Room - SIGN OUT Patient has confirmed: ☐ Identity ☐ Site ☐ Procedure ☐ Consent ☐ Site marked/not applicable ☐ Anesthesia safety check completed ☐ Pulse oximeter on patient and functioning ☐ UNOS ID# (If applicable) Does patient have a known allergy? ☐ No ☐ Yes ☐ Drugs ☐ Latex ☐ Other: ☐ No ☐ Yes, and equipment/assistance available Risk of >500 mL blood loss ☐ No ☐ No ☐ Yes, and adequate intravenous access and fluids planned Blood bank notified and blood available?
-[Robotic, minimally invasive cases) ☐ No Yes ☐ No Yes ☐ SIGN (AURSING): Confirm all team members have introduced themselves by name and role.
+Adult Ca rdiac Surgery Checklist Before Induction - SIGN IN Before Skin Incision - TIME OUT Before Patient Leaves Room - SIGN OUT Patient has confirmed: Identity Site Procedure Consent Site marked/not applicable Anesthesia safety check completed Pulse oximeter on patient and functioning UNOS ID# (If applicable) Does patient have a known allergy?
+No Yes Other: Other: Difficult airway or aspiration risk?
+No Yes, and equipment/assistance available Risk of >500 mL blood loss No No Yes, and adequate intravenous access and fluids planned Blood bank notified and blood available?
+(Robotic, minimally invasive cases) No Yes No Yes SIGN (AURSING): Confirm all team members have introduced themselves by name and role.
 Surgeon, anesthesia professional, and nurse verbally confirm: Patient Site/Side Procedure Position Perfusion temp.
 Blood born path.
-Prep protocol Implants and equip.
-Anticipated Critical Events Surgeon reviews: Critical or unexpected steps, airway or ventilatory issues Operative duration, anticipated blood loss, fluid management Anesthesia team reviews: Any patient-specific concerns Nursing team reviews: If sterility (including indicator results) has been confirmed If there are any equipment issues or concerns Has antibiotic prophylaxis been given within the last 60 minutes?
+Properties of the protocol Implants and equip.
+Anticipated Critical Events Surgeon reviews: Critical or unexpected steps, ainway or ventilatory issues Operative duration, anticipated blood loss, fluid management Ansthesia team reviews: Any patient-specific concerns Mursing team reviews: If sterility (including indicator results) has been confirmed If sterility (including indicator results) has been confirmed If there are any equipment issues or concerns Has antibiotic prophylaxis been given within the last 60 minutes?
 Yes Not applicable DVT prophylaxis?
-Compression stockings Medication Is essential imaging displayed?
-Yes Not applicable SIGN (suma; Nurse verbally confirms with the team: Name of the procedure That instrument, sponge, and needle counts are correct or not applicable Post pump antibiotic Medication/Drips Specimen labeling: Verify patient name Number of specimens Specimen location description Are there any equipment problems to be addressed?
-No Yes: Surgeon, anesthesia professional, and nurse: Review the key concerns for recovery and management of this patient SIGN SURG: SIGN SURG:
+Gompression stockings Medication Is essential imaging displayed?
+Yes Not applicable <form> Nurse verbally confirms with the team: Phat instrument, sponge, and needle counts are correct or not applicable Post pump antibiotic Medication/Drips Specimen labeling: Yerify patient name Specimen location description Are there any equipment problems to be addressed?
+No Yes: Strugeon, anesthesia professional, and nurse: Review the key concerns for recovery and management of this patient SIGN (NURSING): </form>